Although Root: A Game of Woodland Might and Right has only been out for a few years, it’s already garnered a reputation as one of the very best

 Root On The Nintendo Switch

-A digital version of Root: A Game of Woodland Might and Right was released in 2020 for PC, ios, and Android.
+A digital version of Root was released in 2020 for PC, ios, and Android.
 The following year, the digital version was also released as a Nintendo Switch game.
 If you’re thinking of trying out Root, but don’t want to commit to getting the physical version, Root for the Switch is an amazing alternative.

 Almost everything I’ve said in this Root